Order Level Hedge Benefit4 min read

 Order Level Hedge Benefit

 As per the new margin policy of NSE, introduced in 2020, the margin requirement for naked F&O options increased, however, traders can reduce the margin paid dramatically by ~70% if they go for order-level hedging, in which case, a trader again has to take two counter positions just like trade level hedge, but this time sequentially to reap the benefit of saving on margins.
+Yes, a trader has to buy a low margin long position first, and then goes on to sell the high margin short position with a reduced margin requirement, thus increasing the potential ROI on the trade taken.

 In the Order level hedge process, traders can take up to 4 pairs of positions in the same margin amount as that in the trade level hedge process.